Bell Mobility Terms of Service

 - Establish and maintain a responsible commercial relationship with you.
 For example, we may collect information to confirm your identity or to establish creditworthiness.

-- Understand your needs and preferences to recommend relevant offers, products, services and bundled discounts on behalf of Bell and its affiliates and third-party marketing partners.
+- Understand your needs and preferences to recommend relevant offers, products, services and bundled discounts on behalf of Bell and its affiliates and, with your express consent, our third-party marketing partners.

 - Understand who the people are that use our products and services, how they use them, and how we can improve them.